 The Colours of Mandurah is a colourful walkway linking Mandjar Square to our world class Mandurah Ocean Marina in just 250 steps.
 These colours reflect the vibrancy of Mandurah and its connection to the land and water, inspired by our people, places and stories.

 Inspired by the Color Factory’s Manhattan Color Walk, the Colours of Mandurah footpath between Ormsby Terrace and Keith Holmes Reserve features 125 colours raising awareness for locals and visitors of the close proximity of the world-class Mandurah Ocean Marina to Mandjar Square and the City Centre precinct.

 The Colours of Mandurah project is just one tactical urbanism initiative that the City of Mandurah is planning to trial.
 We are also testing new ideas including extended spaces for alfresco dining, revamping our existing policies for street performers, and creating several smaller activations in the City Centre over the summer season.

-Corresponding colour guide, explaining the significance of each colour in the walkway coming soon.
+The Colours of Mandurah guide, explains the significance of each colour in the walkway.